 We call market analysis activities that allow us to know or better understand certain market mechanisms, behaviour and processes.
 Thanks to it, we can learn about the barriers that need to be overcome, adjust the scale of our activity to the needs of consumers or develop a proper development strategy.

+What is market analysis?
 In order to properly interpret the market situation, it is necessary to analyse both the environment closer to the company and the condition of the entire region (state or continent).
 The micro- and macro- environment of a company is a convenient way of describing these areas.

+How to do a market analysis?
 The first of them is a narrower concept.
 The analysis of the micro-environment includes getting to know the competitors, potential buyers and suppliers.
 The study of the macro situation gives information on legal, political, technological and social aspects.
 All this data is important when planning your business, because it enables entrepreneurs to better prepare for market entry and to obtain the necessary resources more efficiently.
 Greater knowledge is a prerequisite for better organisation of work, and this is one of the most important components of success.

 As we mentioned in the introduction, market analysis is conducted with certain tools.
 One of them is the concept of the 5 strengths of Porter.